Hoyt-Systems-Texas/HoytSys.Common/Docs/Development/FeatureChecklist.md

 - [ ] Is the design flexible enough to handle any unknown edge cases?
 - [ ] All data render has been escaped unless already done.
 - [ ] Any potential security issues.
+- [ ] Any cookies are have Set-Cookie HttpOnly, Secure.

 # Deployment Checklist